-1. If StudentAid BC receives documented medical proof of the disability that meets BCAG-DS criteria before the initial disbursement (with the application, from previous applications or

-- under separate cover to the Directed Programs Unit), the grant will be issued in the applicant's name. - 2.
+- 1. If StudentAid BC receives documented medical proof of eligibility that meets BCAG-DS criteria before the initial disbursement (with the application, from previous applications or under separate cover to StudentAid BC) the grant will be issued in the applicant's name. - 2.
 If there is insufficient medical information on file, a Missing Information Request notification form for further documentation will be sent to the student and the grant award will be held back.
 Once sufficient medical information is received, the grant award will be released.
 If sufficient medical documentation is not received two weeks before the study period end date, the applicant will not receive grant funding for the study period for which they are applying.